Find Schools

 The states with the most job growth for Environmental Economist are Alabama, Louisiana, and Washington.
 Watch out if you plan on working in Wyoming, West Virginia, or Vermont.
 These states have the worst job growth for this type of profession.

-The typical yearly salary for Environmental Economists is somewhere between $58,130 and $182,560.
+The salary for Environmental Economists ranges between about $58,130 and $182,560 a year.

 undefined